 Click here to contact Robert

 Chris McNamara joined the Petes as Scouting Coordinator after spending two seasons as a member of the Kingston Frontenacs scouting staff.
 He was named Director of Scouting for the Peterborough Petes in 2013.
 Prior to joining the Frontenacs, Chris worked as a Regional Scout with the Oshawa Generals and as the OHL Head Scout for International Scouting Services.
 Born and raised in Nova Scotia, Chris graduated from St. Francis Xavier University with a Bachelor of Science in Human Kinetics and is a certified Kinesiologist.
-Chris lives in Markham, ON and works at the Canadian Ice Academy in Mississauga, ON where he is the Director of Hockey Programs.
+Chris lives in Etobicoke, ON and works at the Canadian Ice Academy in Mississauga, ON where he is the General Manager.
 Chris covers players in the GTHL, OMHA SCTA and ETA, while providing crossover coverage of players in other regions of the province.

-Dave joins the Peterborough Petes scouting staff after spending the past three years as the Ottawa Area Scout for OHL Central Scouting Bureau.
+Dave joined the Peterborough Petes scouting staff after spending three years as the Ottawa Area Scout for the OHL Central Scouting Bureau.
 Dave also spent four years scouting with the Smiths Falls Bears of the Central Junior A Hockey League.
 Residing in Kemptville, ON, Dave is responsible for filing reports and evaluating players in Ottawa and Eastern Ontario for the OHL Priority Selection Draft.

 Based in Peterborough, Sandy covers players in the OMHA and ETA eligible for the OHL Priority Selection Draft.
 Sandy has coached four seasons in the Peterborough Minor Petes system and has worked as a coach at two U16 training camps and two U17 training camps.
 Sandy lives in Peterborough with his wife Jenn and their son Alexander.